Comment on page

 Right now, we only support this reporting feature on the server side of things.
-We don't yet have actual email extensions and add ons that can be used to facilitate this reporting.
-If you're interested in writing one, this page explains how the reporting mechanism works.
+While we don't yet have actual email extensions and add ons that can be used to facilitate this reporting, as of v0.9.0 we do support email reporting via IMAP.

 When running phishing simulations, we often focus solely on how many users clicked the links and submitted their credentials to the spoofed page.
 However, I would argue that there's just as much if not more value in focusing on who reported the emails to their administrator.